 Battelle has an 80-year history of armoring vehicles to protect American military personnel, but what happened in The Mint 400 in the desert 30 miles south of Las Vegas on Dec.
 3 was something new.
-For the first time, two teams of Green Berets with the 5th Special Forces Group (Airborne) took the track in Toyota Land Cruiser 79 trucks built by Battelle’s Ground Systems Group for United States Special Operations Command (USSOCOM).
+For the first time, two U.S. military teams took the track in Toyota Land Cruiser 79 trucks built by Battelle’s Ground Systems Group.
 One of them won the Modern Military Class.

 The event had mutually beneficial prospects for both.
 Aside from the pride and fun of competing, the race provided durability testing in a severe terrain that special operators may encounter someday overseas—but in a controlled environment.
-For USSOCOM, the venue also provided a way to interact with people and display positive insights to what could be possible when considering a future career in Special Operations.
+The venue also provided a way to interact with people and display positive insights to what could be possible when considering a future career in U.S. military special operations.

 The winning vehicle averaged 23 miles per hour during the 100-mile lap, topping out at 80 miles per hour.
 Both Toyotas were driven in a way that would never be acceptable in a military operation.
 “We had planned on going as fast as the terrain allowed,” said the driver.
 “Initially, we thought the course would be faster than it was and would allow for plenty of time.
 Once we got into the terrain, we realized we had to move quite a bit slower.
 The goal was always for both vehicles to finish the race and we felt capable of doing it the entire time on the track.
 The support we had from the Battelle team was amazing.

-The Nonstandard Commercial Vehicles (NSCV) trucks are designed to provide USSOCOM forces with low-visibility armored vehicles that look and drive like the original while providing safety and off-road capabilities in hostile environments.
+The Nonstandard Commercial Vehicles (NSCV) trucks are designed to provide U.S. military forces with low-visibility armored vehicles that look and drive like the original while providing safety and off-road capabilities in hostile environments.

 These Toyota Land Cruiser 79s were not designed to run off-road races, especially in environments far outside their design parameters.
 The 11,000-pound-plus trucks were the only armored vehicles in the race and weighed 6,000 pounds more than the next closest vehicle.
 Half the vehicles that enter the race don’t finish it, even ultra-light, ultra-powerful $1 million-plus trophy trucks.